benoitpas/docs/LearningScala.md

 All the 'official' resources recommended to learn Scala: https://docs.scala-lang.org/learn.html

+## Functional programming
+Runnar's red book

-## Underscore books - Pure Functional programming in Scala
+### Underscore books - Pure Functional programming in Scala
 Theses are the books on which TypeLevel base their training, they are great resources as they introduce core concepts with exercices.
 They do)  no introduce all aspects of Scala but focus on the 'algebraic datatype'/pure functional approach.

 * Essential Scala (https://underscore.io/books/essential-scala/) is a great scala introductory book for people who already know how to program